adobe/alloy-samples/ajo/proposition-interaction-tracking/README.md

 ## How it works

 1. [Web SDK](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html) is included and configured on the page.
 The configuration is based on the `.env` file within the `sample` folder.
-Automatic proposition interaction tracking is enabled for AJO using the `autoTrackPropositionInteractions` configuration option.
+Automatic proposition interaction tracking is enabled for AJO using the `autoCollectPropositionInteractions` configuration option.

 ```javascript
 alloy("configure", {